-We’re not just getting better—we’re getting older!
-CRS took on some major capital projects in this era.
-Accessibility and space upgrades ensure optimal access and worship experience for our congregants.
+CRS took on some major capital projects.
+Accessibility and space upgrades ensured optimal access and worship experience for our congregants.

-2000: Rebecca Garfein appointed first female cantor; CRS building and bimah made handicapped accessible.
+2000: Rebecca Garfein appointed first female cantor.
+CRS building and bimah made wheelchair accessible.

 2001: Rodeph Sholom School added 7th and 8th grades.